I'm sooo not good at torturing so i outsource it to stalin

 In theory, the route is simple.
 In practice, I have no papers to get me past a single guard or secret policeman.
 Even citizens can't travel freely, and what chance does a prisoner of war have?

 Before I was drafted, our farm was already gone.
 Grandfather claimed he was too old to work the land, but we both knew the sale was what paid for my school.
-Then the house was sold, and he moved to a small cottage, telling me how it suited his love for hunting and fishing in the wildness.
+Then the house was sold, and he moved to a small cottage, telling me how it suited his love for hunting and fishing in the wild.

 If I returned, I wouldn't even have the army salary, however meagre it was.

-In the labor camp, rarely anyone could be allowed to write or call home, except once for one man who had bribed his way.
+In the labor camp, rarely anyone could be allowed to write or call home, except once for one man who had brought his way.
 When he came back from his call, everyone crowded around, asking how it was.

 He looked grim.